Q. I am part of an organisation delivering out-of-school education to children. We want to achieve the Quality Mark, what do we need to do first?

 Q. How will NRCSE decide which schools attend which recognition meeting?
 Currently can be difficult when one school teaching core curriculum find themselves at a meeting with three schools teaching language.

-Flexibility of the new system means that recognition meetings will be able to be more thematic ie. four schools teaching faith or three schools teaching English and maths.
+Flexibility of the new system means that recognition meetings will be able to be more thematic ie. three schools teaching faith or two schools teaching English and maths.

 Q. Will there still be a need for a mentor witness statement and will mentors have to attend the recognition meetings now?
 I have no budget for travel.

 There will still be a requirement for a mentor, or other appropriately qualified person, to visit and observe the school in action.
 The school will have to submit a mentor’s witness statement at the application stage.
 Mentors will not have to attend the recognition meeting although they will be very welcome.
 NRCSE will ensure that there is an independent educational expert giving their response as well as one school and one NRCSE person.
 So, the recommendation will no longer have a peer weighting.